 “You two have the real thing,” the woman says.
 “For now.
 But life is full of change, and when things change, they usually change for the worse.
 How would you like a potion to make your love last forever?”

 “How?”
 I say.
 “You related to Marie?”

 “Thanks,” I say.
 “We’re good.”

 Feet is her short for my given name, Lafitte.
-Which I guess is a corruption of Lafayette.
+Which is I guess is a corruption of Lafayette.
 Don’t get the wrong idea.
 I’m not Cajun.
+Creole neither.

 Maybe by blood, but I don’t do that yit and yat and all dat.
-I love this city, used to love it, but I grew up in the north part of the state.
+I love this city, used to love it, anyway, but I grew up in the north part of the state.
 Bogalusa if you really have to know.
-Those stinky paper mills.
+Skanky piney woods and stink-ass paper mills.